Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 A brain aneurysm (AN-yoo-riz-um) is a bulge or ballooning in a blood vessel in the brain.
-It often looks like a berry hanging on a stem.
+An aneurysm often looks like a berry hanging on a stem.

 A ruptured aneurysm quickly becomes life-threatening and requires prompt medical treatment.